sandunwira/Chroma/README.md

-# QRious
+# Chroma

-Tauri application for QR Code management
+Chroma is an application built for installing and managing the Chromium browser